 The OT’s guide to Navigating the NDIS

-This two-day professional development workshop will equip occupational therapists with the foundation knowledge and clinical confidence required to deliver effective, scheme aligned services within the NDIS.
+This two-day workshop will equip occupational therapists with the foundation knowledge and clinical confidence required to deliver effective, scheme aligned services within the NDIS.
 It is ideal for new and experienced OTs alike – this workshop blends policy understanding and real world application.

 Program Overview